 Buglife: Woodpasture and parklands

-English Heritage: Conservation Management Plans
+Historic England: Conservation Management Plans

-Our key objectives for parkland and veteran trees must be to:
+Key objectives for parkland and veteran trees

 Landowners, including private estates, trusts, and Barnsley Council: follow best practice in managing parklands to ensure that their biodiversity, cultural, and amenity value is maintained.